UPDATED: October 2017

 Langkawi is Malaysia’s biggest island and one of the most popular tourist destinations in this fabulous country, we love Malaysia, it’s one of our favourite places to travel as vegans because of the rich culture and all the the amazing Malaysian vegan food.

 Here’s our Vegan Guide to Langkawi to help you out when you visit.

 The first thing to mention is unless you are planning to stay in a luxury resort that has perfected looking after vegans, your options in some parts of the island might be a little limited.

 Happy Cow only lists 2 vegan restaurants on the island and they are both in Kuah (we’ve reviewed them both below) but there are a number of tourist restaurants in the resort area Pantai Cenang that can cater for vegan guests.

-Whilst exploring we spotted a few ‘nasi kandar’ places where there was the usual fare of dal and rice to be found, also a pizza restaurant called ‘Artisans Pizza’ which had some vegetarian options with soy meat which looked like they could be veganised, we also visited the night market on Lecongan Putra 3 and found vegetable fried rice, chick peas and lots of mango and durian sticky rice sellers.
+Whilst exploring, we spotted a few ‘nasi kandar’ places where there was the usual fare of dal and rice to be found.
+We also a pizza restaurant called ‘Artisans Pizza’ which had some vegetarian options with soy meat which looked like they could be veganised.
+The night market on Lecongan Putra 3 was worth a visit with options like vegetable fried rice, spiced chick peas and lots of mango and durian sticky rice sellers.